Principles of Linguistic Change, Volume II, Social Factors

 This is a Print-on-Demand title.
 It will be printed specifically to fill your order.
 Please allow an additional 2-3 days delivery time.
 The book is not returnable.

-- Features the first complete report on the Philadelphia project designed to establish the social location of the leaders of linguistic change
+- includes the first complete report on the Philadelphia project designed to establish the social location of the leaders of linguistic change